kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0414 Safety approvals.md

 \(b\) Submissions must include a detailed exposition of the evidence or arguments supporting the petition.

-\(c\) Petitions must be filed as soon as practicable, but in no event more than 30 days after issuance of decision or finding under §414.37.
+\(c\) Petitions must be filed as soon as practicable, but in no event more than 30 days after issuance of decision or finding under [[Volume 4/C Licensing/0414 Safety approvals.md#§414.37   Hearings in safety approval actions.|§414.37]].

 ### §414.41   Administrative law judge's recommended decision in safety approval actions.